 Having just enjoyed a record year in 2017, the company will continue to give to local charities, who they strongly believe are vital to the community.

 Graham Dale, Technical Director at Pickering Electronics, commented, “Pickering was based in Colchester for 5 years, before relocating to Clacton-on-Sea, where we have been based for the past 45 years.
 In that time, the company has seen many hundreds of local people pass through our doors, some staying with the company for 20, 30, or even 40 years.
-We have a very high regard for all our staff, considering them to be our most valuable asset.
+We have very high regard for all our staff, considering them to be our most valuable asset.
 We would like to thank them all for their continued support.”

 To celebrate 50 years in business the company have various celebrations planned, including a party for all their staff, as well as publishing a book about the company’s first 50 years.
-The book features various milestones in Pickering’s history, along with stories, quotes and personal photographs from their founder, directors and employees.
+The book features various milestones in Pickering’s history, along with stories, quotes and personal photographs from its founder, directors and employees.
 The book will be available to download from the Pickering Electronics’ website from the beginning of February.

 You can view the original article here.